 - Group visits

-We hold a range of events, from free public talks on records of interest, to training courses for archivists and academics.
+We hold a range of exhibitions and events, from free public talks on records of interest, to training courses for archivists and academics.

 If you are unable to visit The National Archives, most of our talks are available as podcasts.

-You can also find information on events and talks we are involved in on our Events elsewhere page.
+You can also find information on events and talks we are involved in on our What's on elsewhere page.

 Events for students